13 Things to Do in Madrid in the summer

 Madrid from above| ©M.Peinado

-Book a bike tour in Madrid
+Book a bike tour of Madrid

-The influx of tourists in Madrid in summer
+Tourist numbers in Madrid in summer

 Summer in Madrid| ©bjaglin